We can overcomplicate things when trying to compose a great photo. So today we’re looking at simplicity in photography composition, specifically:

 What is simplicity in photography composition?

-Simplicity is the photography equivalent of minimalism.
+Simplicity composition is the photography equivalent of minimalist design.
 It’s a photography composition technique that concentrates on keeping only the absolutely necessary information in frame.

 You could be easily fooled into thinking that simple composition is simple and not thought out.

-However, because you choose to make the composition simple, you actually need to consider many composition techniques to create a striking image that holds your viewer’s attention.
+However, when you make the composition simple, you actually need to consider many composition techniques to create a striking image that holds your viewer’s attention.

 5 tips for achieving simplicity in photography composition